 I am the author of four books – Love Pattern & Colour, The Essential Guide; Hygge, a Celebration of Simple Pleasures: Living the Danish Way; Wallpaper The Ultimate Guide qnd Wallpaper a Book of Modern Prints.
 My next one, Intelligent Hands, Why Making is a Life Skill will be published by QuickThorn Books in late 2023.

 I also help other authors with their books.
-My credits include Open, Frankie Bridge; Looking at the Stars: How incurable illness taught one boy everything, Lewis Hine; Made, a Book of Lifestyle Fitness and Food, Millie Mackintosh and Home, Orla Kiely.
+My credits include Open, Frankie Bridge; Looking at the Stars: How incurable illness taught one boy everything, Lewis Hine; Four Mums in A Boat (paperback edition) Janette Benaddi, Frances Davies, Helen Butters, Niki Doeg; Made, a Book of Lifestyle Fitness and Food, Millie Mackintosh and Home, Orla Kiely.

 If you have a book project to discuss, please contact my agent Clare Hulton

 London Design Festival 2022

 I moderated a conversation with Richard Parr, founder of Richard Parr Associates, Claire Sa, director of De Rosee Sa and Natalia Miyar, founder of Natalia Miyar Atelier, discussing ways to navigate aesthetics, form and function to achieve compelling spaces that answer the client’s brief.

 Monday 14 March, 11.30am – watch the recording here

 ONLINE CREATIVE COLLABORATIONS: LESSONS FROM A DECORATOR

 I will be in conversation with New York decorator and tastemaker Celerie Kemble of Kemble Interiors, talking about her latest collaboration with Arteriors and how she creates homes that are beautiful, comfortable, liveable, and always filled with character